 Showing The Cookie Mixture at 130F with Meat Thermometer

-Remove the pan from the heat, then use a medium cookie scoop (#40 size 1.5T) to portion out the macaroon mixture:
+Remove the pan from the heat, then use a medium cookie scoop (#40 size/1.5 tablespoons) to portion out the macaroon mixture:

 Scooping The Coconut Macaroons Mixture With Cookie Scoop

-Place scoops directly onto parchment paper set on top of a rimmed baking sheet:
+Place scoops directly onto parchment paper set on top of a rimmed baking sheet.
+The macaroons won’t spread in the oven, so you can place the mounds pretty close together:

 Using The Cookie Scoop To Portion Mounds Onto Parchment Paper